Foods To Eat For Thinning Hair And Nutrition For Hair Loss

 • Avocado has 25% RDA of vitamin C as well as vitamins B-6, E, K, beta-carotene, lutein, folate, omega-3 fatty acids, magnesium, and potassium amongst other minerals.
 It’s effective in promoting cell regeneration, hair growth, and density(12).
 Avocados when applied directly to the scalp also add moisture and luster to the hair strands making them resistant to fall and breakage.

-• Bananas are an easy pick-me-up snack that is full of vitamins B and C as well as fiber, magnesium, potassium, and protein.
+• Bananas are an easy pick-me-up snack full of important vitamins for hair growth like vitamins B and C as well as fiber, magnesium, potassium, and protein.
 It nourishes your hair with vital nutrients from within as well as makes the hair moist and manageable when applied directly to the strands (13).

 protip_icon Quick Tip